-If you have questions about a person's immigration status, you may contact the Home Office's Status Verification, Enquiries and Checking (SVEC) Service.
+If you have questions about a person's immigration status, you may contact the Home Office's Status Verification, Enquiries and Checking Service.

-Your Local Partnership Manager will be able to assist you if you have any questions about document types or if you suspect you have been provided with a forged document.
+Your Local Partnership Manager will be able to assist you if you with question about document types or if you suspect you have been provided with a forged document.
 They cannot confirm a person's immigration status.